fnoguier/camel-sandbox/README.md

 # camel-sandbox
-a project to play and understand camel
+a project to play with and understand camel